Trieste United States Troops: Mission ends

 In October 1953, the Governments of the United States and Great Britain announced plans to withdraw their forces from the Free Territory of Trieste and turn administration of Zone A over to the Italian Government, but did not announce a date to implement that plan.
 Late in 1953 when it became apparent that the four powers, United Kingdom, United States, Italy and Yugoslavia, were likely to reach an agreement on the civil administration of the Free Territory of Trieste, the United States Army evacuated dependent families.

 United States troops began leaving the Free Territory of Trieste in early October 1954 after the Governments of the United States, of the United Kingdom, of Italy and of Yugoslavia signed on 5 October 1954, the Memorandum of Understanding of London to hand over the role of provisional government of the Free Territory: the Italian Government being entrusted with the administration of "Zone A" and the Yugoslav Government receiving the same role over "Zone B".
 Advance parties moved by military convoy and rail to Livorno.
 An Italian general met with the TRUST commander at Duino castle to commence planning for the new Italian provisional administration of the main Zone of the FTT.

+Acknowledging the end of the mission, Miloš Stamatović, administrator of "Zone B", gifts a book of "Zone B" postage stamps to Major General John A. Dabney on 21 October 1954, prefaced with the letter from Miloš Stamatović to John A. Dabney.

 The last British and American troops boarded ships 26 October 1954 as Italian troops arrived in a heavy rain storm.
 The last TRUST commander, Major General John A. Dabney, drove to the airport at Udine, then flew to Livorno to join troops that had already assembled there.